raspberrypi/documentation/usage/minecraft/README.md

 # Minecraft Pi

-Minecraft is a popular sandbox open world building game.
+Minecraft is a popular sandbox open world-building game.
 A free version of Minecraft is available for the Raspberry Pi; it is the only edition of the game with a programming interface.
-This means you can write commands and scripts in Python code, to build things in the game automatically as well as manually.
+This means you can write commands and scripts in Python code to build things in the game, automatically as well as manually.

 ![](images/minecraft-pi-banner.png)

 ## Installation

-Currently Minecraft is not installed by default in Raspbian.
+Currently, Minecraft is not installed by default in Raspbian.
 To install it, download the files from the web.

 Open a terminal window and type the following command: